• Role: UX Designer

 Overview

-I had played Left 4 Dead 2 for years by the time I was given this project in one of my classes.
+I was playing Left 4 Dead 2 for years by the time I was assigned this project in one of my classes.
 This project was focused on creating a compelling main menu.
 I thought to myself, what if the wall writing in Left 4 Dead 2 was a menu?
 With that thought, I was inspired to start concepting and planning.
-I decided to make a main menu that allowed me to explore making an interactive and dietetic menu for VR.
-Unfortunately, at the time I didn’t own a headset forcing me to create it for mouse and keyboard.
+I decided to create a main menu to explore building an interactive, dietetic menu for VR.
+Unfortunately, I didn’t have a headset at the time, so I had to use my mouse and keyboard.

 (Image credit: Valve)